 Pennsylvania’s Veterans Courts Make a Difference for Veterans

-Pennsylvania’s veterans population ranks fourth in the U.S. with nearly 846,000 veterans as of 2016.
-Since 2009, Pennsylvania’s veterans courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.
+Pennsylvania’s veteran population ranks fourth in the U.S. with 819,185 veterans as of 2017.
+Since 2009, Pennsylvania’s Veterans Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.

-Veterans court participants appear before a judge on a regular basis; receive support and guidance from veteran mentors; and get treatment to address underlying problems often caused by post-traumatic stress disorder.
-In 2016, 199 out of 274 veterans graduated from this specialty court, which is a 74 percent successful graduation rate.
+Veterans Court participants appear before a judge on a regular basis; receive support and guidance from veteran mentors; and get treatment to address underlying problems often caused by post-traumatic stress disorder.
+In 2017, 196 out of 284 veterans graduated from this specialty court, which is a 73 percent successful graduation rate.
 A high-resolution file of the graphic is available for download at www.pacourts.us under Media Resources.

 PA Courts InfoShare is a monthly product of the Administrative Office of Pennsylvania Courts (AOPC) that visually highlights the work of the courts with interesting data and statistics obtained through the judiciary’s case management systems, interactive dashboards and other research.
 Reproduction is permissible with source cited.